TechHutTV/homelab/netbird/README.md

 This is incredibly useful for accessing your entire home network through a single peer running NetBird.

+## Backup and Recovery

+For the Pocket ID stack above, stop `pocket-id` before copying `./pocket-id/data`, `./pocket-id/key/encryption_key`, and the Compose/environment files, preserving ownership and permissions.
+Restart it after the copy completes.
+Restore the data and **the same encryption key** together; generating a replacement key cannot decrypt the old data.
+If you switched to an external database or file store, back that up too.
+[Pocket ID database and key settings](https://pocket-id.org/docs/configuration/environment-variables).

+For NetBird, follow the [official backup procedure](https://docs.netbird.io/selfhosted/maintenance/backup): stop the management/server service while copying its database state, and preserve the installer-generated configuration, environment files, encryption keys, and proxy/TLS state.
+Record the deployed image versions and actual Docker volume locations.
+Back up the routing peer's `./netbird` state with that client stopped.
+Use VPS console access or SSH independent of NetBird for this work, since stopping services can interrupt remote access.

+Use the shared [backup schedule and offsite recovery plan](../storage/README.md#backups).
+Keep recovery credentials accessible independently of Pocket ID and NetBird.
+Rehearse restoring both services with their original keys and configuration in an isolated environment, checking passkey login, OIDC, peer enrollment, routes, and access policies before removing fallback administration access.

 ## Conclusion

 You now have a fully self-hosted NetBird setup with Traefik handling TLS, PocketID providing passwordless authentication, and the new built-in reverse proxy exposing it all without needing a separate proxy stack like Nginx Proxy Manager.
 The whole thing runs through encrypted WireGuard tunnels and you have full control over your infrastructure.
 No third-party dependencies for your traffic, no MITM, no wondering what someone else is doing with your data.
 It's just nice.